duytruongpham/duytruongpham/README.md

 #### ⭐ Recent Stars

-- [hkust-nlp/simpleRL-reason](https://github.com/hkust-nlp/simpleRL-reason) - This is a replicate of DeepSeek-R1-Zero and DeepSeek-R1 training on small models with limited data (1 day ago)
+- [hkust-nlp/simpleRL-reason](https://github.com/hkust-nlp/simpleRL-reason) - This is a replicate of DeepSeek-R1-Zero and DeepSeek-R1 training on small models with limited data (2 days ago)
-- [jina-ai/node-DeepResearch](https://github.com/jina-ai/node-DeepResearch) - Keep searching, reading webpages, reasoning until it finds the answer (or exceeding the token budget) (4 days ago)
+- [jina-ai/node-DeepResearch](https://github.com/jina-ai/node-DeepResearch) - Keep searching, reading webpages, reasoning until it finds the answer (or exceeding the token budget) (5 days ago)
-- [OpenHealthForAll/open-health](https://github.com/OpenHealthForAll/open-health) - OpenHealth, AI Health Assistant | Powered by Your Data, Running Locally (5 days ago)
+- [OpenHealthForAll/open-health](https://github.com/OpenHealthForAll/open-health) - OpenHealth, AI Health Assistant | Powered by Your Data, Running Locally (6 days ago)
 - [henrythe9th/AI-Crash-Course](https://github.com/henrythe9th/AI-Crash-Course) - AI Crash Course to help busy builders catch up to the public frontier of AI research in 2 weeks (1 week ago)
 - [openai/openai-realtime-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 (2 weeks ago)
 - [NVIDIA/Cosmos](https://github.com/NVIDIA/Cosmos) - Cosmos is a world model development platform that consists of world foundation models, tokenizers and video processing pipeline to accelerate the development of Physical AI at Robotics &amp; AV labs.
 Cosmos is purpose built for physical AI.
 The Cosmos repository will enable end users to run the Cosmos models, run inference scripts and generate videos.
 (2 weeks ago)